When I first set out on my personal finance blogging journey, one of the areas I knew I needed to improve upon was investing.

 I’ll be bypassing the financial advisors at my bank this time around.
-Instead, my plan is to go on a site like E* trade, sell shares or buy shares and really reduce my fees.
+Instead, my plan is to go online to buy shares and really reduce my fees.
 There’s no need to pay someone commission for trades that I can do manually on my own.

 For those of you who do your own investing, do you have any tips for getting started?
 For those who don’t do investing, is there a reason why not?

 - Are Airline Stocks Ready To Take Off?